How We Use A Mentoring Model For Socioeconomically Disadvantaged Students

 I was raised in Long Island City, Queens by immigrant parents who knew very little about the public education system.
 As a result, I went through some of New York City’s most struggling public schools.
 At the time, I wasn’t aware of the struggle, nor would I have believed it if you told me.

 During my freshman year of college, I started researching the achievement gap for a scholarship I was trying to win.
 Little did I know that the research I was doing in 2010 would be the foundation for Practice Makes Perfect (PMP).

 When we started thinking about what a comprehensive summer education program should look like, we wanted to find a way to provide students with remedial support with the main driver of the knowledge being an older student.
 And not just any older student, an older student that is familiar with their neighborhood – either living directly in it or attending school there.
 That way they could empathize.
 In most cases, I figured the quality of life is similar for kids living in the same neighborhoods (there are always exceptions).

-Today, we pride our success on the relationships we are building between our students and mentors.
+Today, we pride our success in the relationships we are building between our students and mentors.
 We build trust between the students and that translates into academic gains.
-Our schools are incredibly well positioned to implement near peer mentoring programs throughout the year as our primary and secondary schools are built with a least three years and at most 13 years spanning from the youngest to the oldest students.
+Our schools are incredibly well-positioned to implement near-peer mentoring programs throughout the year as our primary and secondary schools are built with a least three years and at most 13 years spanning from the youngest to the oldest students.

 Why not take advantage of our older students while they are there?